divio/divio-cloud-docs/how-to/uwsgi-performance.rst

 Disable or reconfigure ``UWSGI_CHEAPER`` (uWSGI cheaper mode)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-By default, projects use `uWSGI's cheaper mode <https://uwsgi-docs-additions.readthedocs.io/en/latest/Cheaper.html>`_.
+By default, applications use `uWSGI's cheaper mode <https://uwsgi-docs-additions.readthedocs.io/en/latest/Cheaper.html>`_.

 When the site is idling in cheaper mode, uWSGI will dismiss unneeded web workers.
 This saves RAM, and is the
-recommended configuration for most projects.
-In some circumstances however it can be advantageous to disable this mode,
+recommended configuration for most applications.
+In some circumstances however it can be advantageous to disable this
-or adjust its settings.
+mode, or adjust its settings.

 This is generally only applicable to constant high-traffic sites.
 Please take care if you feel you need to
 disable cheaper mode or modify its settings, as misconfiguration can have adverse results.